dodopayments/dodo-astro-minimal-boilerplate/README.md

 ### Update Customer Portal Link

-In `src/components/Header.astro`, replace the hardcoded customer ID with the actual customer ID from your auth system ordatabase:
+In `src/components/Header.astro`, replace the hardcoded customer ID with the actual customer ID from your auth system or database:

 ```typescript
 const CUSTOMER_ID = "cus_001"; // Replace with actual customer ID